How to manage and respond to fake reviews on Google

 As is the case with any platform which is open to having anonymous guests leaving reviews, there is always potential for fake or fraudulent reviews to be left by users.
 Whilst it is understandably difficult for Google to separate fact from fiction, as with any review website, there are Review Policies available for which reviews submitted by guests need to adhere to.

-Google make it clear that they do not get involved if there is a disagreement between the user and the business about the facts of an experience, since there is no way to determine whose version is correct.
+Google make it clear!
+They do not get involved if there is a disagreement between the user and the business about the facts of an experience.
+Because there is no way to determine whose version is correct.
 As such, it is important to utilise the Reviews Policy to dispute any reviews which you seek to take action against.

 Removing Fake Reviews from Google

-Once you have evaluated the review which you would like to see removed against Google’s Review Policies, you need to flag the review as inappropriate.
+You have evaluated the review which you would like to see removed against Google’s Review Policies.
+Then, you need to flag the review as inappropriate.